Generative AI Projects For Beginners

 - Keep only useful content

-- Organize it into simple formats like CSV files or folders
+- Organize it into simple formats like CSV files or folders.

 Think of it like cooking—fresh and clean ingredients make a better meal.
 Similarly, clean data helps AI create better results.